egelja/caelus-cml/README.md

 - The installer can be run in text mode by issuing the following the installation command with “–mode text” (without quotes).

 ## Caelus Python Library
-A powerful new Python library, called the Caelus Python Library or CPL, has been developed that replaces the original Python environment.
-CPL provides a mechanism that does not require sourcing or calling an environment file to run applications.
+The Caelus Python Library (CPL) provides a mechanism that does not require sourcing or calling an environment file to run applications.
 The CPL documentation can be found at <http://caelus.readthedocs.io>.
 CPL is included in the Caelus installers or can be obtained from the public repository.

 ### Usage
 Running an application: